Victor-Tilheri/orbs/README.md

 ## About

-Prototype of Agar.io utilizing websockets to connect client with the server
+Prototype of Agar.io utilizing websockets to connect client with the server and an javascript framework to draw using canvas from HTML5

 ---